TreySchneider95/jiraCloneBackend/README.md

     - Change who ticket is assigned to
     - View all Users

-## Pages:
-    - Login page
-    - Register page
-    - Home page (where you view all tickets)
-    - Ticket page (view more details about specific ticket also where you can edit ticket and delete ticket)
-    - Ticket form page (Create new ticket)
-    - Profile page (view user registered information)
-    - Manage user page (View all users)

 ## Backend Routes:
     - (GET) /tickets/all
         - Gets all tickets